sharedexperiencesapp/sharedexpences/README.md

-# SharedExperiences - Split Bills Like a Pro! 💰
+# SharedExperiences - Don't Split the Bills add them to the Shared Experiences!
 *The expense sharing app that makes you the bill splitter among your friends, family, and travel companions.*

 ---